 Story written by Jim Horvath

-The Cape Cod Cup matches a team of 14 of the best local amateurs against a team of 14 club professionals from the Cape Cod Chapter of the NEPGA in a four-ball, match play format.
-Each of the seven matches has three points at stake – one point for the front nine, one for the back and one for the 18 hole match.
+The Cape Cod Cup matches a team of 14 of the best amateur golfers in the area against a team of 14 club professionals from the Cape Cod Chapter of the New England PGA.
+Each of the seven matches has three points at stake – one for the front nine, one for the back nine and one for the 18 hole total.

 This was one of the most exciting Cape Cod Cup contests in years.
 The key shot came on the par 3, 185 yard 16th hole in the last of the seven matches.
 Ocean Edge host Shayne Sakson pro stung a 5-iron to with 2 feet for an easy birdie to give him and his partner Zach Mahan a one-up lead over amateurs Greg Everson and Mike Reghitto.
 The final two holes of that match were halved with pars, allowing the pro’s to come away with a 2 ½ to ½ victory.
 Those 2 ½ points proved to be the difference that tied the overall Cape Cod Cup match, 10 ½ – 10 ½.

 “The wind was in our face, so I switched from a 6-iron to a 5-iron and took on the flag.
 It turned out to be the right choice”, said Sakson.

 The professional tandem of Andrew Stolze and Frank Leja shot 4-under par on the back nine and came back to defeat Michael Walker and Kurt Flionis, 2 – 1.
 “After losing the front nine, we righted the ship with three birdies in four holes and then held them off at the end”, said Stolze.

 Professionals Tom Tobey and Bobby Williams fought back from a two down deficit after ten holes and managed to tie Chad Crocker and Alex Stimpson, 1 ½ – 1 ½.
 “Bobby’s birdies on 15 and 17 were the keys”, stated Tobey.